2016 ALSC National Institute

-Additionally, a face-to-face workshop will be offered immediately prior to ALA's Midwinter Meeting on Friday, January 20, 2017 in Atlanta, Georgia.
-This workshop will consist of author events, interactive sessions, and networking opportunities.
-Stay tuned to ALSC's website for more information in the coming weeks.
+Additionally, a Mini Institute will be offered immediately prior to ALA's Midwinter Meeting on Friday, January 20, 2017 in Atlanta, Georgia.
+For more information, visit the Mini Institute homepage.

 ALSC Cancels 2016 National Institute in Charlotte, North Carolina in response to HB 2

 The Board of Directors of the Association for Library Service to Children, a division of the American Library Association, voted today to cancel its 2016 National Institute scheduled for September in Charlotte, N.C.

 The cancellation is a response to the passage last month of North Carolina’s Public Facilities Privacy & Security Act (House Bill 2), which repealed all GLBT-inclusive nondiscrimination ordinances across the state.
 The law contradicts the core values, purpose, and diversity work of ALSC and undermines civil rights and the fundamental principles upon which libraries are founded.
 While N.C.
 Governor Pat McCrory did release an executive order last week addressing the controversial HB2, the action does not restore cities’ right to establish local non-discrimination ordinances that apply to the private sector.

 All those registered for the ALSC National Institute will receive a full refund of the registration fees without penalty and will be contacted directly with further information in the coming days.